andestech/amazon-freertos/libraries/3rdparty/unity/docs/UnityHelperScriptsGuide.md

-If you have multiple files to generate in a build script (such as a Rakefile), you might want to instantiate a generator object with your options and call it to generate each runner afterwards.
+If you have multiple files to generate in a build script (such as a Rakefile), you might want to instantiate a generator object with your options and call it to generate each runner thereafter.
 Like thus:

 ```Ruby
 gen = UnityTestRunnerGenerator.new(options)